--Blanc- Foeder Aged Berliner Weisse- Our take on a Berliner Weisse is not kettle soured, it is fermented with a mix of Lactobacillus bacteria and our custom blend of Brettanomyces.
+-Blanc- Brett Berliner Weisse- Our take on a Berliner Weisse is not kettle soured, it is fermented with a mix of Lactobacillus bacteria and our custom blend of Brettanomyces.
 No Saccharomyces (regular beer yeast) is used to make this beer.
-The beer is then aged in an Oak Foeder to allow the flavors to develop and mellow.
+The beer is then aged in an Oak Foeder for 3-4 months to allow the flavors to develop and mellow.
 The result is a more complex version of the style with a smooth sourness and notes of citrus, berries, orchard fruits, tropical fruits, and oak.
 Available year round.

--Straw- Foeder Aged Saison- Mix fermented with Belgian Saison yeast and our custom blend of fruit-forward Brettanomyces.
+-Straw- Mix Fermented Saison- Mix fermented with Belgian Saison yeast and our custom blend of fruit-forward Brettanomyces.
 To develop our house culture, we brewed several batches of Straw using a different blends of Brett.
 A portion of each was aged in oak barrels and we picked our favorite strains to seed our Straw Foeder.
-The resulting beer is bone dry with the classic Saison spice but the Foeder Aging with Brett adds complexity and notes of pineapple, stone fruits, pie cherries, citrus, an earthy funk, and slightly tart finish.
+The resulting beer is bone dry with the classic Saison spice but the full year of Foeder Aging with Brett adds complexity and notes of pineapple, stone fruits, pie cherries, citrus, an earthy funk, and slightly tart finish.
 Summer release

 -Gold- Lambic Inspired Sour Golden Ale- Inspired by the Lambics of Belgium this beer is brewed with a healthy portion of wheat malt, flaked wheat, and flaked oats, for a bit of body.
-The beer is aged for a year or more in our Gold Foeder with our custom blend of Brettanomyces, and bacteria.
+The beer is aged for a full year in a Foeder with our custom blend of Brettanomyces, and bacteria.
 The result is a complex beer with a prominent but smooth sourness and notes of stone fruits, tropical fruits, oak, and a pleasant earthy funk.
-Spring release.
+Spring/Summer release.

 -Ruby- Flanders Inspired Sour Red Ale- Our take on the sour red ales of Flanders.
 Brewed with Munich and Caramunich malts for a toasty, slightly sweet malt character.
-The beer is aged for a year or more in our Ruby Foeder with our custom blend of Brettanomyces, and bacteria.
+The beer is aged for a full year in a Foeder with our custom blend of Brettanomyces, and bacteria.
 The result is a complex beer with a moderate sourness and notes of pie cherries, stone fruits, toasted bread and toffee.
 Fall/Winter release.

 Black Label Series

 These are the Savage Oak versions of our strong Belgian beers aged in fresh wine barrels with Brettanomyces and/or bacteria, and fruit.
-The fruit is added to the barrels to prevent the beers from becoming sweet and to add complexity.
+We are no longer producing these beers but some are still out in the world.

 -Giant- This is our Savage Oak version of Quiet Giant, our Anniversary Stout.
 It was aged for over 2 years in oak barrels with sherry flor.
 The sherry culture dried the beer out and brought it up to 18% ABV.
 Despite the high ABV the beer is smooth and complex, drinking much dryer than a traditional Imperial Stout (more like wine or liquor) with notes of oak, dark chocolate, dark fruits, nougat, and nuts.